Huguenots in Dublin | What You Need to Know About the City’s French Heritage

 Top Resources to Plan Your Visit to Dublin

-• Getting There | Try Skyscanner: this website is a powerful search engine to find the best flight deals.
-For travellers from the UK or France, sailing to Dublin with Irish Ferries can also be an option.
+• Getting There | I always fly in and out of Dublin with Aer Lingus thanks to affordable flights.
+For travellers from the UK or France, sailing to Dublin with Irish Ferries or Stena Line can also be an option.

 • Travel Insurance | Don’t forget to buy travel insurance before visiting Dublin.
 Heymondo has a nifty app to help you get the assistance you need while on the go.